eddyashton/ld53/README.md

 ## Notes
 - No audio!
 Maybe next time
 - There are multiple levels availble from the pause menu
-- Difficulty is a bit whack, as the levels are mostly aesthetic rather than designed.
+- Difficulty is a bit whack, as the levels are mostly aesthetic rather than fun.
 Very easy to add more though, maybe I'll do that after the jam